General Motors slows down electric SUV production

-A few days ago, General Motors cut back production of the GMC Hummer EV and Cadillac Escalade IQ at its Detroit-Hamtramck plant.
-Now, an agency report says GM is also scaling back production of another electric Cadillac duo in Spring Hill.
-Additionally, there are supposed to be cuts in Kansas as well.
+A few days ago, General Motors reduced production of the GMC Hummer EV and Cadillac Escalade IQ at its Detroit-Hamtramck plant.
+Now, a report suggests GM is also scaling back output of another pair of electric Cadillacs at Spring Hill.
+Production cuts are reportedly planned in Kansas as well.

 Image: General Motors

-According to Reuters, citing insider sources, General Motors’ “market adjustments” are now focusing on the Spring Hill plant in Tennessee.
-Among other things, two Cadillac electric SUVs are manufactured there: the Lyriq and the Vistiq.
-According to the news agency, production of these two vehicles will be curtailed in the first five months of 2026 by temporarily laying off one of two shifts.
-In addition, the plant is to close for an additional week in October and November.
-The mid-size Cadillac Lyriq SUV is one of GM’s better-selling electric cars.
-The Vistiq is an even larger SUV with lower sales figures.
+According to Reuters, citing insider sources, General Motors’ “market adjustments” are now focused on the Spring Hill plant in Tennessee.
+The facility manufactures two Cadillac electric SUVs: the Lyriq and the Vistiq.
+Production of these models will reportedly be reduced in the first five months of 2026, with one of the two shifts temporarily laid off.
+Additionally, the plant is set to close for an extra week in October and November.
+The mid-size Lyriq SUV is one of GM’s better-selling electric models, while the larger Vistiq has lower sales.

-Another new piece of information is that GM is apparently also postponing the start of a second shift at its Fairfax assembly plant near Kansas City, ‘indefinitely,’ as Reuters writes.
+Reuters also reports that GM is postponing the start of a second shift at its Fairfax assembly plant near Kansas City “indefinitely.”
 Production of the new Chevrolet Bolt is scheduled to begin there later this year.
-The model is considered a great hope for GM and is set to hit car dealerships in 2026 as the most affordable electric model in the current portfolio.
-The vehicle, which GM has only teased so far, is the second generation of the US bestseller first launched in 2016.
-The first generation was marketed for seven years between 2016 and 2023.
+The model is seen as a key vehicle for GM and is due to reach dealerships in 2026 as the most affordable electric model in the current portfolio.
+Only teased so far, this second-generation Bolt follows the US bestseller first launched in 2016, which was sold for seven years until 2023.

 GM itself has been rather vague about the leaked shift changes and cancellations.
 The company told Reuters: “General Motors is making strategic production adjustments in alignment with expected slower EV industry growth and customer demand by leveraging our flexible ICE (internal combustion engine) and EV manufacturing footprint.”